Texas Tech University

 OP 72.08: Use of Consultant Services

-REVIEW: This OP will be reviewed in November of odd-numbered years by the Assistant Vice President and Chief Procurement Officer with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer (SVPAF/CFO).
+REVIEW: This OP will be reviewed every two years after publication by the Assistant Vice President and Chief Procurement Officer with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer (SVPAF/CFO).

 POLICY/PROCEDURE